HITS-AIN/GPCCPaper/scripts/threelightcurves/README.md

 you will compute all the posterior delay distributions.
 The results will be saved in files that use the JLD2 format.

+❗ This is a lengthy computation, best run on a larger number of workers!

 Once the results have been computed and saved, by using in the julia REPL:
 ```